Skip to Content

 • Wellington Avenue (3000 N.) from Leavitt Street (2200 W.) to the LFT, construction doesn't to be scheduled yet.
 (CDOT webpage, Streetsblog coverage)

 Proactive advocacy from civilians has been key to this part of town evolving into a local cycling Mecca.
-Examples include Bike Grid Now's 100-person ride to advocate for now-under-construction protected bike lanes on Clark Street from Montrose Avenue (4400 N.) to Winnemac in Uptown.
+Examples include Bike Grid Now's 100-person ride to advocate for now-under-construction protected bike lanes on Clark Street from Montrose Avenue (4400 N.) to Winnemac in Uptown, which I've nicknamed the "Uptown Extension."
+That project is unpopular with the driving-obsessed, because it involves converting parking spots to people space.

-Riders stop for the light at Montrose and Clark during the rally for new PBLs on Clark last March.
+Riders stop for the light at Montrose and Clark during the rally advocating for the Uptown Extension last March.
 Photo: Michael McClean

-Some of the credit also goes to the pro-sustainable transportation alderpersons who represent parts of the Mid Northeast Project Area.
+Some of the credit for the Mid Northeast bike boom also goes to the usually very-pro-sustainable transportation alderpersons who represent parts of this region.
 These include Ald.
 Scott Waguespack (32nd), Ald.
 Andre Vasquez (40th), Ald.
 Bennett Lawson (44th), Ald.
 Angela Clay (46th), Ald.
 Matt Martin (47th), and Ald.
 Leni Manaa-Hoppenworth (48th).

-It's also necessary to point out that the difference in bikeway density in different sections of Chicago also involves some equity issues.
-The wards are relatively compact here, which means discretionary aldermanic "menu" money for infrastructure isn't spread as thin as in larger districts on the South and West sides.
-And many lower-income and working-class people in underserved communities may have less spare time to attend community meetings.
+It's also necessary to point out that the difference in bikeway density in different sections of Chicago does involve some equity issues.
+Wards are relatively compact here in the project area, which means discretionary aldermanic "menu" money for infrastructure isn't spread as thin as in larger districts on the South and West sides.
+And many lower-income and working-class people in underserved communities may have little spare time to attend community meetings.

 Screenshot of an interactive CDOT map of existing bikeways.
 So far, the Southwest and South sides have fewer cycling facilities.